RockhurstHS/STEAM-Blog/_posts/2015-07-30-Heroic-Leadership.md

 layout: post
 author: Greg Owsley
 title: Heroic Leadership
+excerpt: What can be more energizing!
+Ignatian educators at Rockhurst would make St. Ignatius proud; they may not be traveling to new lands, but they are pioneering new frontiers within the classroom walls.
 ---
 **Self-Awareness** - understanding their [the Jesuits] strengths, weaknesses, values, and worldview

  - We are teaching young men.
 Teenage boys move...a lot.
 The furniture (all on wheels) moves.
 There exist specific furniture arrangements that align with specific learning activities.
 Students can be in a circle for a class discussion, students will be in tables for group work, traditional rows for exams, etc.